-Ms. Besemer, Ms. Frank and Mr. Kurnit currently serve on the Compensation Committee, which is chaired by Ms. Besemer.
-The Board has determined that each member of the Compensation Committee is "independent"

-as that term is defined in the applicable SEC and NASDAQ Stock Market rules.
+Ms. Frank, Mr. Haroian and Mr. Kurnit currently serve on the Compensation Committee, which is chaired by Ms. Frank.
+The Board has determined that each member of the Compensation Committee is "independent" as that term is defined in the applicable SEC and NASDAQ Stock Market rules.
 The Compensation Committee's responsibilities include:

-- · annually reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and determining the compensation of our Chief Executive Officer; - reviewing and approving the compensation of our other executive officers; - reviewing and establishing our overall management compensation philosophy and policy; - · overseeing and administering our compensation and similar plans; - reviewing and approving our policies and procedures for the grant of equity-based awards; - · reviewing and making recommendations to the Board with respect to director compensation; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; - · reviewing and discussing with the Board corporate succession plans for our Chief Executive Officer and other key officers; - retaining and approving the compensation of any compensation advisers; and - · evaluating the independence of any such compensation advisers.
+- annually reviewing and approving corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - determining our Chief Executive Officer's compensation based on the Chairperson of the Board's evaluation of the performance of our Chief Executive Officer in light of such corporate goals and objectives; - · reviewing and approving the compensation of our other executive officers; - reviewing and establishing our overall management compensation philosophy and policy; - overseeing and administering our compensation and similar plans; - · reviewing and approving our policies and procedures for the grant of equity-based awards; - reviewing and making recommendations to the Board with respect to director compensation; - reviewing and discussing with management the compensation discussion and analysis to be included in our annual proxy statement or Annual Report on Form 10-K; - · reviewing and discussing with the Board corporate succession plans for our Chief Executive Officer and other key officers; - retaining and approving the compensation of any compensation advisers; and - evaluating the independence of any such compensation advisers.

-The Compensation Committee met five times and took action by unanimous written consent three times during the fiscal year ended December 31, 2017.
+The Compensation Committee met nine times and took action by unanimous written consent two times during the fiscal year ended December 31, 2018.
 The Compensation Committee operates under a written charter adopted by the Board of Directors, a current copy of which is available at the Corporate Governance section of our website at investor.brightcove.com/corporate-governance.